Bussard91/Bussard91/README.md

 Hello,

-my name is Jakob Adler and I am an assistant physician for laboratory medicine in Magdeburg, Germany.
+my name is Jakob Adler and I am an physician in training for specialization in laboratory medicine in Magdeburg, Germany.

 My main interests are: